Me and the Internet: A ❤ Story

 In 2015, I broke up with Google.
 It was a gradual decline as I realised how little reason I had to trust the Internet giant with all of my personal data.
 I gently began to extricate myself from its grip and now move around the internet with a great deal more privacy and control.

 Google is a Leviathan force, dominating how we experience the world.
 The information we can access through it is controlled by SEO and the popularity of that content, as well as their own systems.
-It even has an algorithm that seems taken straight from the pages of 1984 — it’s computers assess the relative truth of content and stores it in The Knowledge Vault.
+It even has an algorithm that seems taken straight from the pages of 1984 — its computers assess the relative truth of content and store it in The Knowledge Vault.
 Whilst Google currently does not sell personal data, there is nothing that confirms that they won’t in the instance of the company failing, merging or being sold.
 Even by storing it, this data is potentially available to both governments and hackers.
 That’s where this all becomes a little murky.

 Taken individually, your searches might seem too trivial to amount to anything.
 Online surveillance is so widespread, however, that a picture is being drawn of you, of your interests and communities, of your shopping habits and your diet.
 If you have ever searched medical symptoms, that data has been logged and it is used to deduce how best to sell to you.